nactio/nact/README.md

 In this example, the actors Ping and Pong are playing a perfect ping-pong match.
 To start the match, we dispatch a message to Ping as Pong use this third parameter.

-> Note: Ping is behaving in an asynchronous manner, however it won't handle the next message until the previous execution has fully resolved.

 ```js
 const delay = (time) => new Promise((res) => setTimeout(res, time));